PatrycjaOosthuizen/Step-Free-Navigator/README.md

 ## Overview

+This is my CS50x 2024 [final project](https://cs50.harvard.edu/x/2024/project/).
 The Step-Free Navigator is an AI-powered web application designed to assist users in checking the accessibility features of London Underground stations.
 It provides quick and concise information about step-free access, ensuring a smoother travel experience for individuals with mobility requirements.

 ## Features